-Our recent work (Caras and Sanes, 2017) suggests that the top-down networks that modulate auditory cortical activity are strengthened during perceptual training.
-Multiple lines of evidence implicate frontal cortex as a key node in this process.
-To explore this possibility, we are using a wireless recording approach to monitor frontal cortical activity in freely-moving Mongolian gerbils as they train and improve on sound detection and discrimination tasks.
-In addition, we plan to employ a fully-integrated, custom-designed telemetric recording and optogenetic system to simultaneously measure and manipulate activity in a cell-type specific and temporally precise manner.
+Our recent work suggests that the top-down networks that modulate auditory cortical activity are strengthened during perceptual training.
+Multiple lines of evidence suggest the orbitofrontal cortex (OFC) may be a key node in this process.
+To explore this possibility, we are using in vivo electrophysiology and fiber photometry to monitor OFC activity in freely-moving Mongolian gerbils as they train and improve on sound detection and discrimination tasks.
+We couple these experiments with pharmacological and chemogenetic manipulations of OFC activity to assess downstream effects on auditory coding and behavior.
+Finally, we plan to employ wireless optogenetics to simultaneously measure and manipulate activity in a cell-type specific and temporally precise manner.

 Neural pathways supporting auditory cortical modulation

 While top-down networks shape neural activity in the ascending auditory pathway, and guide perceptual learning, the specific pathways and connections involved remain unknown.
 We are leveraging intersectional viral approaches and confocal microscopy to establish the top-down inputs to the gerbil auditory system with the goal of identifying layer and cell-type specific targets.
 We also use these same approaches, along with in vivo single unit recordings, to explore the contribution of subcortical auditory structures, like the inferior colliculus, to learning-related cortical plasticity.